-The loan recoveries in 2021, 2020, and 2019 were primarily associated with Nursery/Greenhouse and Non-Farm Income commodity groups.
+The loan recoveries in 2022 were primarily in the Dairy commodity group and recoveries in 2021 and 2020 were primarily associated with Nursery/Greenhouse and Non-Farm Income commodity groups.
 Due to the improvement in collateral values and return of credit availability in the market, several nonaccrual loans within these commodity groups were fully collected during the year.
-The charge-offs in 2021 were primarily in the field crops commodity group, charge-offs in 2020 were primarily in the field crops and nursery commodity groups, and charge-offs in 2019 were primarily in the field crops commodity group.
-The Association was able to reverse \$1,580 of the allowance for loan losses in 2021 due to lower specific reserves required on nonperforming loans along with recoveries received of amounts previously charged-off.
+The charge-offs in 2022 were in the dairy commodity group, charge-offs in 2021 were primarily in the field crops commodity group, and charge-offs in 2020 were primarily in the field crops and nursery commodity groups.
+The Association was able to reverse \$1,078 and \$1,580, respectively, of the allowance for loan losses in 2022 and 2021 due to lower specific reserves required on nonperforming loans, lower reserves required from improvement in credit quality along with recoveries received of amounts previously charged-off.
 The Association recorded a provision for loan losses of \$1,514 in 2020 primarily attributed to estimated economic impacts of COVID-19.
-The Association was able to reverse \$538 of the allowance for loan losses in 2019 due to lower reserves required from improvement in credit quality along with recoveries received of amounts previously charged-off.